 Microphones can be extremely sensitive, picking up footsteps or weight shifting across the floor.

-Overall the Sony MDR-ZX100 headphones are perfect for listening to recordings, not to mentioned they are quite reasonably priced as they go for around $15 / £10.
+Overall the Sony MDR-ZX100 headphones are perfect for listening to recordings, not to mention they are quite reasonably priced as they go for around $15 / £10.

 That’s it, you now have your very own basic home radio studio up, running, and ready to go!